Hello World On Windows

 - Docker Engine - Enterprise is available for running Windows containers.

-Note: the Windows executor currently only supports Windows containers.
+- The Windows executor currently only supports Windows containers.
 Running Linux containers on Windows is not possible for now.

 Windows executor images